AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 ### Replay API

 Initiating a replay through the `StreamingEventProcessor` opens up an API to tap into the process of replaying.
-It is, for example, possible to define a `@ResetHandler`.
+It is, for example, possible to define a `@ResetHandler`, which provides a hook to prepare an Event Handling Component before the replay begins.
 A processor will invoke `ResetHandler` annotated methods as a result of `StreamingEventProcessor#resetTokens`.

-It provides a hook to prepare an Event Handling Component before the replay begins.
+During a reset through the `StreamingEventProcessor#resetTokens` API, you can supply a `resetContext` parameter.
+This context is supplied to `@ResetHandler` annotated methods and saved in the `ReplayToken`.
+This context can, for the duration of the replay, be accessed using the `ReplayToken.replayContext` methods or can be injected into event handlers using the `@ReplayContext` annotation.

 The following sample Event Handling Component shows the available replay API: